Face Transformer for Recognition: Experiment

-Since the key of Transformer models is the self-attention mechanism, we analyze how the Transformer models concentrate on face images using Attention Rollout~\cite{abnar2020quantifying}, which recursively multiplies the modified attention matrices ($0.5A+0.5I$) of all layers.
-We demonstrate that Transformer models attend to the face area as we expected, as shown in Figure~\ref{fig:arch}.
-To further understand the Transformer models, we visualize the attention matrices of different layers, and calculate the mean attention distance in the image space, which is seemed as the receptive field as CNNs~\cite{dosovitskiy2020image}, as shown in Figure~\ref{fig:attn}.
+To further understand the Transformer models (MS-Celeb-1M, ViT-P12S8), we visualize the attention matrices of different layers, and calculate the mean attention distance in the image space, which is seemed as the receptive field as CNNs~\cite{dosovitskiy2020image}, shown in Figure~\ref{fig:attn}.
 While we find that although the deepest layers attend to long distance relationship, it seems that the attention distance of the lowest layer in Face Transformer models is relatively longer than the original ViT~\cite{dosovitskiy2020image}.